 Northern lights – Energy from out of space pouring in

 There are few natural phenomena quite as awe-inspiring to behold as the magical northern lights.
-Perhaps rivalled only by a total solar eclipse or a volcanic eruption.
-No amount of images or videos circulating on the internet can truly convey the feeling of what it’s like to be surrounded by them.
-And see them with your own eyes, in real life.
+No amount of images or videos circulating on the internet can truly convey the feeling of what it’s like to be surrounded by them, and see them with your own eyes, in real life.
+The northern lights will completely overwhelm you, to an extend where you can only utter sounds of sheer admiration, with a fading voice due to being blown away.

 Hunting northern lights in Iceland